chef/chef-web-docs/chef_master/source/resource_openssl_rsa_public_key.rst

 ``path``
    **Ruby Type:** String

-   The path of the public key file, if it differs from the resource name.
+   The path to the public key file, if it differs from the resource name.

 ``private_key_content``
    **Ruby Type:** String